julcambec/neuro-stratification-mincred/README.md

 ## License & citation
 - License: see **[LICENSE](./LICENSE)**.
-- If you reference the manuscript, please cite the MSc thesis (link in `/paper/`).
+- If you reference the manuscript, please cite the MSc thesis.
+- Manuscript record: [UBC Library catalogue](https://dx.doi.org/10.14288/1.0449762) (official landing page; no PDF in this repo).